Richmond Association F.C.

-Richmond Assoiation F.C. was an amateur association football club from Richmond-upon-Thames in London, active around the turn of the 19th/20th centuries.
+Richmond Association F.C. was an amateur association football club from Richmond-upon-Thames in London, active around the turn of the 19th/20th centuries.

 History

 The club was formed in June 1898, and ambitiously asked the Duke of Teck and Duke of Cambridge to be club president.
 It took the formal name of Richmond Association to prevent a dispute with the Richmond rugby club.

 Richmond's first FA Cup tie, in the first qualifying round against Queen's Park Rangers in September 1898, ended in a 3–0 win to Richmond, after QPR's Brooks was sent off and the Rangers fans set about the referee.
 The Football Association suspended QPR, which, as a consequence, turned professional.
 The same season it entered the FA Amateur Cup for the first time, winning through four qualifying rounds to the first round proper, where it lost at Lowestoft Town.

 The debut season was the club's best run in the Amateur Cup, but its best in the FA Cup came in 1900–01, when it reached the fifth and final qualifying round, the equivalent of the second round in 2025, helped by Wycombe Wanderers withdrawing in the third.
 At the final stage, Richmond lost 2–0 at Southern League professionals Reading.